socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-17-EXERCISE-Adding-Color-svg-HEARTSHAPE.md

 [SC]

 [VO]
-And the first thing I want you to do is to make a new component, in it's own file.
-So maybe the first first thing to do is make that file.
-We'll
+And the first thing I want you to do is to make a new file, in our components folder.
+We'll call it HeartSVG.js.
+And notice, that's a .js file, not an svg file.
+We're going to use React svg elements to display our svg code, rather than rendering the svg code as an image, as we've been doing.

+[SC]

+[VO]
+Let's get ready to bring that code over by making our HeartSVG component.
+So click on that file that you just made and in that file, let's make an arrow funciton named....HeartSVG.

+It's going to take in props.
+For now, let's just make an empty return statement and then remember to export the component.

 [SC]